bayareagamedevs/policies/code_of_conduct.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+_Revision 2.6.6 Posted 14 October 2025.
+Added line 26, which outlines threats of harm to self or others.
 _Revision 2.6.5 Posted 22 September 2025.
 Updated Admins and Moderators sections.
 Added line 26, which outlines our admission policy regarding artificial intelligence.
 _Revision 2.6.4 Posted 29 January 2025.
 Updated email address.
 _Revision 2.6.3 Posted 26 March 2020.
 Am I numbering these revisions correctly?
 Added a line for Content Warnings in Section #3.